Almost device-independent calibration beyond Born's rule: Bell tests for cross-talk detection: Introduction

 However, both RB and GST often involve the assumption of temporally uncorrelated noise.
 In RB, the exponential decay in the average gate-sequence fidelity assumes that the noise is Markovian, and one can even identify the presence of non-Markovian noise by the failure of the exponential model~\cite{Epstein2014-RB,Fogarty2015-RB,Wallman2018randomized}.
 Similarly, in GST, a Markovian noise model is used so that the contributions of SPAM and gate-set errors can be estimated separately.
 While there have been recent attempts to incorporate non-Markovian noise~\cite{FigueroaRomero2021-RB, FigueroaRomero2022towardsgeneral}, it is natural to wonder whether one can identify unwanted cross-talks using only {\em minimal assumptions}.

-Here, building on earlier studies~\cite{LZ19}, we show that it is indeed possible to certify---in an almost DI manner---the presence of cross-talks directly from the raw measurement data obtained from a quantum computer.
+Here, building on earlier studies~\cite{LZ19}, we show that it is indeed possible to certify---in an {\em almost} DI manner---the presence of cross-talks directly from the raw measurement data obtained from a quantum computer.
+By ``almost'' DI, we mean that we consider standard DI assumptions on our Bell tests but with the usual assumption of measurement independence~\cite{PRB+14} (more commonly known as the ``freedom of choice" assumption) replaced by the {\em assumption} that the pseudo-random string of inputs does {\em not} alter the behavior of the individual qubits, even though we generate the inputs and feed them to the device preparing the qubits {\em before} their preparation.

-Importantly, in practice, experimental trials are not necessarily independent and identically distributed ({\em i.i.d.}).
+Importantly, experimental trials are not necessarily independent and identically distributed ({\em i.i.d.}).
 In particular, assuming that the trials are \iid~when they are not may open the so-called memory loophole~\cite{BCH+02}.
 Even if the trials are {\em i.i.d.}, statistical fluctuations may still render the relative frequencies of the measurement outcomes---taken as a proxy of the underlying correlation---incompatible with the NS constraints.
 To cope with this complication in the context of DI certification, various methods for regularizing the relative frequencies to the set of correlations compatible with the NS constraints~\cite{Bancal:2014aa,Bernhard:2014aa} (or even outer approximations of the quantum set~\cite{Schwarz16,Lin_PointEstimation_2018}) have been proposed.
 However, one can also adopt a more rigorous approach based on hypothesis testing.